 The largest power morcellator manufacturer, Johnson & Johnson, stopped making the devices in 2014.
 Other medical device makers, however, have continued their manufacture of power morcellators.

 We understand that injuries caused by power morcellators are personal and they’re sensitive.
 That’s why we’ve assembled a legal team, most of whom are women, to provide our morcellator clients with compassionate and aggressive representation throughout the entire course of litigation.
-To learn more about Waters Kraus & Paul, or to have one of our attorneys review your potential morcellator case, contact us by email or call our morcellator lawyers, like Kyla Cole in our Texas office, at800.226.9880.
+To learn more about Waters Kraus Paul & Siegel, or to have one of our attorneys review your potential morcellator case, contact us by email or call our morcellator lawyers, like Kyla Cole in our Texas office, at800.226.9880.